brendonsoto/dotfiles_orig/meine_zettlekasten/elixir.md

   def even?(a), do: rem(a, 2) == 0
 end
 ```

+## Functions Ending with an Exclamation Mark
+If a function has an exclamation mark at the end of it (i.e. `File.open!("my-file.txt")`) the file will raise an exception if the function fails

 ## Tuples as Return Values
 Tuples tend to be returned as values for functions